UniOfGreenwich/softwareproject_-team2/README.md

 ## State Chart Diagram
 State chart diagrams are useful for showing the various states that items in the library system are capable of changing into.
 They guarantee that the system performs as planned by giving a clear understanding of how the system behaves in response to different situations or stimuli.

+State machines are frequently used to model complex systems with dynamic behaviour, and the Unified Modelling Language (UML) offers a standardised notation for expressing these state machines, according to Charfi, Mraidha, and Boulet (2012).
+To guarantee an accurate and effective implementation, though, rigorous optimisation is needed during the compilation of UML state machines into executable code. [[13]](#13)

+The compiler can produce code that makes use of the built-in features of the system, resulting in increased efficiency and less resource usage, by examining the behaviour and structure of the models.
+Finally, by utilising formal approaches and model-driven engineering methodologies, an optimised compilation of UML state machines is an important study topic that facilitates the creation of effective and scalable implementations (Charfi, Mraidha, & Boulet, 2012).

+One of the most important tasks in software engineering is to generate workable transition paths from UML state chart diagrams.
+Using grouping genetic algorithms, Choi and Lim (2018) [[14]](#14) presented a novel method for automatically generating a feasible transition path.
+The challenge of creating transition paths that minimise the number of transitions while satisfying specific criteria is the main focus of their study.
+The authors contend that many of the drawbacks of current methods include their excessive processing complexity and poor path development.
+Choi and Lim provide the idea of grouping genetic algorithms as a solution to these problems.
+This technique makes use of the genetic algorithm technique to effectively produce workable transition paths.

+The suggested method entails classifying the states in the state chart diagram according to their characteristics, after which the transition paths are evolved using genetic operators.
+The authors show that their method can successfully decrease the search space and increase the effectiveness of the path generation process by employing this grouping methodology.
+Moreover, the study's experimental findings demonstrate that the suggested strategy beats out other approaches in terms of computational efficiency and path quality.

 A State chart for a library system is created by a number of steps that aid in illustrating the behaviour and states of the system.
 A detailed explanation of each step is provided below:

 1. Determine the entities and states of the system: Finding the key players in the university library system is the first step.
 Books, patrons of libraries, librarians, and the system itself are examples of these entities.
 Determine the various states that each entity is capable of.
 For instance, a book may be reserved, loaned, or offered.